LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/exercises.rst

    * - Wind Rating
      - radio
      - ``windRating``
-     - No Wind: w/ value 0, Mild: w/ value 10, Strong: w/ value 20
+     - No Wind: with value 0, Mild: with value 10, Strong: with value 20
    * - Use production grade servers
      - checkbox
      - ``productionServers``
      - on or off

 .. admonition:: Example

+   What the form will look like *before* submission.

    .. figure:: figures/rocket-simulation-example.png
          :alt: Rocket simulation form with all input fields filled out.